airbytehq/airbyte/docs/understanding-airbyte/jobs.md

 - 10 total attempts where no data was synchronized
 - 20 total attempts where some data was synchronized

-For oss users, these values are configurable.
+For OSS users, these values are configurable.
 See [Configuring Airbyte](../operator-guides/configuring-airbyte.md#jobs) for more details.

 ### Retry Backoff

-After an attempt where no data was synchronized, we implement a short backoff period before starting a new attempt.
-This will increase with each successive complete failure—a partially successful attempt will reset this value.
+After an attempt where no data was synchronized, Airbyte implements a short backoff period before starting a new attempt.
+The length of the backoff period will increase with each successive complete failure, but a partially successful attempt will reset this value.

 By default, Airbyte is configured to backoff with the following values: